bstaple1/MTGA_Draft_17Lands/README.md

 - Tooltips: Clicking on any field that lists a card will display a tooltip the contains the following information: Card image, Average Last Seen At, Improvement When Drawn, and Games in Hand Win Rate.

+- Tier Lists: A tier list can be added to the drop-downs by following the instructions in /Tools/TierScraper17Lands/README.txt

 ![alt text](https://github.com/bstaple1/MTGA_Draft_17Lands/blob/main/Images/Tooltip.png?raw=true)